-How To Redirect To New Domain Without 301When a website has a new domain address the usual way to tell search engines is with a 301 redirect.
+How To Redirect Website Without 301When a website has a new domain address the usual way to tell search engines is with a 301 redirect.
 However some sites such as those hosted on free servers don't have that option.

 But there still is a way to tell Google and other search engines to replace your site's old url with the new url in search results and thereby not lose any traffic your site is getting.
 It is by placing a canonical rel tag in the webpages of the old website.